ewfx/gaied-data-pioneers/README.md

 Processes multiple request types within a single email.
 Suggests the most appropriate Loan Servicing Team based on identified intent and extracted information for faster and more accurate request handling.

 ✅ **Intelligent Keyword Extraction & Prioritization**
 Applies hierarchy-based keyword extraction, prioritizing subject lines, attachments, and email body.
-Identifies missing attributes and marks them as “unavailable” while maintaining contextual accuracy.
+Identifies missing attributes and marks them as "unavailable" while maintaining contextual accuracy.

 ✅ **Confidence Scoring & Justification**
 Provides classification confidence scores (0-100%) with detailed explanations and reasoning for each classification and assignment decision.